-To help in understanding the processes at work, a highly stylised "asset market" may be assumed.
-It could be regarded as a naive characterisation of Keynes'

-"financial circulation".
-Suppose that the UK's financial institutions are the only holders of and traders in UK equities (i.e., they operate within a closed circuit), that equities constitute all of their assets and that the stock of equities (i.e., the number of shares in issue) never changes.
+To help in understanding the processes at work, a highly stylized 'asset market' may be assumed.
+It could be regarded as a naïve characterization of Keynes's 'financial circulation'.
+Suppose that the UK's financial institutions are the only holders of and traders in UK equities (that is, they operate within a closed circuit), that equities constitute all of their assets and that the stock of equities (that is, the number of shares in issue) never changes.
 Suppose that - for whatever reason - the financial institutions' money balances jump sharply and that they have excess money.
-Whereas in the long run they try to keep their ratio of money to total assets at, say, 4%, their money/assets ratio (or "cash ratio") now stand at 6%.
-In terms of figures, they might have £60b. of money and £1,000b. of equities, whereas recently they had £40b. of money and £1,000b. of equities.
+Whereas in the long run they try to keep their ratio of money to total assets at, say, 4 per cent, their money/assets ratio (or 'cash ratio') now stand at 6 per cent.
+In terms of figures, they might have £60 billion of money and £1000 billion of equities, whereas recently they had £40 billion of money and £1000 billion of equities.
 Each individual institution tries to get rid of its excess money by buying equities.
 But the purchase of equities by one institution is the sale by another.
-For all the institutions taken together, the assumptions ensure that the flow of purchases and sales cannot change the £60b. of money in the system.
-No matter how frenetic the trading activity and no matter the keenness of particular of particular fund managers to run down their cash, the aggregate £60b. cannot rise or fall.
-The value of trading in equities in a year may be an enormous multiple of this £60b., but still the £60b. cannot change.
+For all the institutions taken together, the assumptions ensure that the flow of purchases and sales cannot change the £60 billion of money in the system.
+No matter how frenetic the trading activity and no matter the keenness of particular fund managers to run down their cash, the aggregate £60 billion cannot rise or fall.
+The value of trading in equities in a year may be an enormous multiple of this £60 billion, but still the £60 billion cannot change.